bskinn/github-repo-label-setup/README.md

 - Some categories will naturally tend to only have one label apply per ticket (e.g., `type`); others will naturally allow multiple labels per ticket (e.g., `area`).
-- In rare cases, labels may have a different color from the rest of their category, when special emphasis is called for.
+- In rare cases, a label may have a different color from the rest of its category, when special emphasis is called for.
   - A good example here is `pr: DO NOT MERGE ❌`, which one might color in bright red so that it stands out.